svenmuennich/github-commander/README.md

 Reads the `repositorySettings` and `repositories` sections of your configuration and updates the settings of all repositories in the selected organization accordingly.
 If the optional `repositorySettings` element does not exist, only settings of `repositories` elements having `settings` element are changed.
 That said, if both repository specific `settings` and the _global_ `repositorySettings` exist, the repository specific settings take precedence of the global settings and they are not merged.

+### Add issue templates to all repositories

+`github-commander issue-templates <path_to_config_file>`

+Reads the `issueTemplates` section of your configuration and updates the issue templates of all private, non-archived repositories in the selected organization accordingly.
+That is, any new templates are added, existing templates (matching names) are updated and removed templates are deleted by separate commits for each template.

 ## Config format

 All commands (except for `generate-token`) work based on a configuration file that must be passed to the command.
 That file's format can be either `json` or `yaml`.
 The config structure required by the commands is always the same, although `issue-labels` and `permissions` expect different values to be present.
 In the following the required structure is explained in detail: